michelle1818/flashcards-app/README.md

 ### Testing

-The application was tested on an iPhone XR.
+The application was tested on Android and iOS.

 ## Contributions